zaritskylab/shape-exp-modeling/data/README.md

 # Data Directory

-This directory contains datasets for the Shape-Expression Modeling framework.
+This directory contains example TNBC dataset for the Shape-Expression Modeling framework.

 ## Data Types